Community Supported Agriculture

 Weekly shares reflect the growing season and the type of produce varies as the season progresses.
 The cost of your share each week reflects a discount from what we charge at the farmers market.
 Spring shares contain lots of lettuce, spinach and other greens as well as herbs, scallions and early root crops like carrots, beets, turnips, and radishes.
 Late summer shares include many of the fruiting crops like tomatoes, eggplant, peppers, beans, squash, and melons.
 Fall shares will feature winter squash, sweet potatoes, spinach and other greens as well as carrots, beets, potatoes and onions.
 We try to grow as much variety as we can throughout the entire season so you don’t get too bored of any one item and always have enough to keep you eating well.

 How many people does a share feed?

-size Due to numerous requests, we are now offering a few different share sizes.
 It is quite difficult to say how many people a certain share can feed as everyone has different eating habits.
-Depending on your diet (vegetarian, vegan, etc), what your kids are willing to eat, and how often you cook at home, the number can vary greatly.
-A small share will be about half to 2/3 of what the larger, traditional share size has been in the past.
-This will contain 5-6 items per week, enough in our estimation for 1-2 people.
-A large share will be comparable to the traditional share size that we have offered in the past.
-It will contain 8-10 items per week, enough for a family of between 2-4 people, in our estimation.
+Depending on your diet (omnivor, vegetarian, vegan, etc), what your kids are willing to eat, and how often you cook at home, the number can vary greatly.
+A small share will be about half to 2/3 of the quantity of the large share.
+Small shares contain 5-6 items per week, enough in our estimation for 1-2 people.
+A large share will contain 8-10 items per week, enough for a family of between 2-4 people, in our estimation.

 Why Join a CSA?